(We're cool!) (Me, too!) Season 4

 - Christmas Episode: "Captain Underpants: Mega Blissmas"

-- Cold Open: Each episode opens with an introduction from George and Harold.
+- Cold Open: Each episode opens with the narrator introducing George and Harold, and distinguishing them.

 - Comic Books Are Real: Teachers and Students of Jerome Horwitz were always turned into the Monster of the Week as inspired by the two boys' comic books.Harold: This is a lot like the comic!